sai-pracheetha/ipu-playbook/ovs_offload/README.md

 ssh root@100.0.0.100
 ```

-- Copy the P4 package `fxp-net_linux-networking.pkg` to the IMC /work/scripts/ directory and update script /work/scripts/load_custom_pkg.sh as shown below.
+- Copy the P4 package `fxp-net_linux-networking.pkg` to the IMC /work/scripts/ directory.
+- Update the IMC script `/work/scripts/load_custom_pkg.sh` as shown in the example below.
-- Reboot the IMC, on IMC bootup the P4 package and node policy configuration will be updated as shown in `/work/scripts/load_custom_pkg.sh`
+- Reboot the IMC.
+On IMC bootup, the P4 package and node policy configuration will be updated as specified in `/work/scripts/load_custom_pkg.sh`.

 #### Host 1 IPU IMC